OSGeo/gdal/gdal/doc/source/drivers/vector/lvbag.rst

 Each extract XML file is presented as a single OGR layer.
 The layers are georeferenced in their native (EPSG:28992) SRS.

+More information about the LV BAG 2.0 can be found at https://zakelijk.kadaster.nl/bag-2.0

+LV BAG model definitions are available at https://zakelijk.kadaster.nl/documents/20838/87954/XSD%27s+BAG+2.0+Extract

 Note 1 : the earlier BAG 1.0 extract is not supported by this driver.

 Note 2 : the driver will only read ST (Standaard Levering) extract files.
 Mutation